Diving in Phuket

 On the east side of the island there is a virtual garden of yellow tube corals along with some small caverns and caves along the base of the wall.
 These caves are great for practising more advanced diving techniques such as penetration.

 The resident yellow tiger-tail seahorses are well known but still hard to find as they are so well hidden in the gorgonian sea fans.
 You can also see harlequin ghostpipefish.
-This is one of the best sites in Phuket for macro diving so a macro lens is a must for the keen underwater photographer.
+This is one of the best sites in the Phuket area for macro diving so a macro lens is a must for the keen underwater photographer.

 There are numerous invertebrates here too including lobster, crabs, oysters, squid, zigzag clams, urchins, and octopus.
 Large fish such as leopard sharks and grey reef sharks can sometimes be encountered here as well as Indonesian bamboo sharks thanks to a recent breeding programme by the Phuket Marine Biological Research Centre.

 Kingcruiser Wreck - On the 4th of May 1997, the 85 metre passenger ferry King Cruiser made history by straying several miles off course on a routine run from Phuket to the Phi-Phi Islands and hitting Anemone Reef.
 The boat sank near the reef but thankfully no lives were lost among the 500 people on board.